AzureSQLDB/sql-driver-examples/examples/sql/drivers/php-driver-example.md

-# Create a PHP app that connects to SQL Server and executes queries using Visual Studio Code
+# Create a PHP app that connects to SQL Server and executes queries

 > These examples may be used with Azure SQL Database